josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🪶_the_queen_as_national_emotional_container.md

 ---

-## 🕯️ III.
-Elizabeth II and Ritual Permanence
+## 🕯️ Elizabeth II and Ritual Permanence

 **Elizabeth II** became one of the clearest modern examples of queenship functioning as emotional infrastructure.